Easy-to-follow recommendations from our field trials

 Although native to the American tropics, sweet potatoes are an important crop that is grown globally in diverse ecologies.
 Even though they are extremely frost-sensitive, they can be grown successfully from slips in cooler climates, provided a few key conditions are met.

-Here at Johnny's, orders of sweet potato slips are shipping at a steady clip at this time of year.
+Here at Johnny's, orders of sweet potato slips ship at a steady clip in the springtime.
 The slips are shoots that have been sprouted from seed stock roots.
 If you have never grown sweet potatoes from slips before, here's a set of illustrated steps to help ensure your crop takes off from the get-go.
 We explain how to hold them over until you are able to plant, then walk you through bed prep, dibbling in the slips, and adding a layer of protective row cover for this heat-loving crop.
 Photos from a recent trial at our research farm illustrate what to expect and do, to be certain your crop is on track for a banner yield come fall.

 Arrival & Preplanting Care